PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-22 11:50:51
+Last updated: 2024-04-22 11:51:25
-Random Quote: Ted: "What could she possibly have to say me, that she couldn't write in an email?"Robin: "I've cut out all my fingers?" - Robin Scherbatsky
+Random Quote: I didn't realize you were small potatoes.
+And to be clear, I am referring to your testicles. - Robin Scherbatsky